 The first brand of liquid clay (and the only one for many years) was Translucent Liquid Sculpey.
 This same product is still available, but the name has changed many times over the years.
 But many of us still call the original stuff TLS.
 Read about Sculpey’s various liquid clays here.

 Polymer clay comes in many colors including pearlescent and metallic varieties.
 In addition, most brands also include a colorless translucent variety.
 After baking, the light shines through translucent polymer clay to give an appearance a bit like frosted milk glass.
 Unfortunately, no brand of polymer clay is transparent like glass.
 You can see examples of the various brands of translucent here.

 Tute is short for tutorial.
 Sometimes it’s spelled out as tut.
 Some tutorials are just a quick series of photos that diagram a process like you can see here.
-Others are comprehensive educational experiences, such as the long-form eBooks that I write.
+Others are comprehensive educational experiences, such as the long-form eBooks and courses that I write.